shelbyspees/speesblog/about.md

 title: about
 ---

 I'm Shelby.
-I hoard information.
+I hoard knowledge.
 I've shared some of it here with you.

-<a href="/speesblog/goals">goals</a>
+Among other things.

 [writing](http://shelbyspees.me/writing)